guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/connecting-to-kubernetes/index.md

 navigationTitle: Connecting to Kubernetes
 title: Connecting to Kubernetes clusters
 menuWeight: 10
-excerpt: Learn to connect to private Kubernetes clusters and the Kubernetes dashboard via web proxy
+excerpt: Learn to view your clusters on the dashboard using a load balancer.
+enterprise: true
 ---

 Now that we have set up and configured our cluster with a pair of Kubernetes clusters on our DC/OS Enterprise cluster, you will learn to configure your DC/OS Enterprise cluster's network to: